 The Company has a new business model that centralizes all core and support processes (the so-called back office) and reinforces the process of selling insurance through an organization based on two different criteria at the same division level (B-1) (by customer and territorially).
-The organizational structure of the Company ensures the creation of professional organizational units with clearly defined responsibilities of executors, which do not conflict with the responsibilities and goals in other areas of business.
+The organizational structure of the Company includes professional organizational units with clearly defined responsibilities of executors, which do not conflict with the responsibilities and goals in other areas of business.